dingding-ye/turtle-radar/README.md

 ![image](https://github.com/dingding-ye/turtle-radar/assets/94885006/e54606bb-1edf-4355-be12-1866123c17b7)

 We can then use a second timer (Timer A1) counting in continuous Up Mode in capture mode but triggering an interrupt on both the rising and falling edges of
-Then, storing both the
-and using the datasheet-provided equation of $distance (in cm) = uS / 58$ Timer
+Then, storing both the rising and falling edges in a temporary variable, we are able to calculate the difference and use the datasheet-provided equation of $distance (in cm) = uS / 58$ to find the current distance of the turtle from the sensor.

 ### 7-Segment LED Display